bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 ### BUILD files

-The `BUILD` file is where all the targets are declared.
-Rules implement business logic for how the iOS application is built by creating actions.
-An instance of a rule is a `target`.
-A target has a few abilities in Bazel.
+`BUILD` files are where all the targets are defined.

-Let's walk through creating a basic iOS application.
+First, let's walk through creating a basic iOS application.
 In the root of the project, let's create the `BUILD` file.
 First, a library for the iOS application sources.
 The following code defines an `objc_library`, `sources`.
 In Xcode this is similar to navigating in the GUI and hitting `File -> New Target`

 ```
 # /path/to/myproject/BUILD